katkostro/citadel-online-researcher-agent/README.md

 This solution deploys a Python FastAPI backend service with an AI agent running in Azure Container App.

-The agent leverages the Azure AI Agent service and utilizes Azure AI Search for knowledge retrieval from uploaded files, enabling it to generate responses with citations.
+The agent leverages the Azure AI Agent service with Bing Search integration for real-time web research, enabling it to generate responses with citations.
 The solution also includes built-in monitoring capabilities with tracing to ensure easier troubleshooting and optimized performance.

 This solution creates an Azure AI Foundry project and Azure AI services.
 More details about the resources can be found in the [resources](#resources) documentation.
 There are options to enable logging, tracing, and monitoring.